Order52/ph16-71-rgb/README.md

 This was tested to work on **PH18-71** by [tech3475](https://github.com/tech3475)

+## **RGB on the back of the laptop**
+So I capured some wireshark while changing the rear RGB light and put them in the wireshark folder, Now I can't implement it to this project cause I don't know how to, I shared the captures incase someone was interested to make it work.

 ##  **Predator Key**
 You can also check out how bind the Predator Key on your keyboard here https://github.com/Order52/Predator-Key